alessandro-fazzi/i_do_not_need_interactor/README.md

 > [!WARNING]
 > As you noticed in the last snippet custom callable objects are responsible to determine
-> if they should or should not execute given current context's state.
+> if they should or should not execute given current _context_'s state.
 > You're on your own.
 But it's just ruby.

 ## Development